-Hotel Renovations and ADA Compliance Part I: Interiors and Public Spaces
+Hotel ADA Compliance: Interiors and Public Spaces

 When hotels update room interiors and public spaces to keep their facilities looking fresh, it is important to understand the application of Americans with Disabilities Act standards.
 Knowing what is and is not required can help avoid the cost and inconvenience of potential complaints or remediation work.
 This is the first of a two part series about hotel renovations and the ADA.

 What the ADA says about alterations